jesseoverright/django-jayhawk-schedule/README.md

 #Jayhawk Schedule

 This is a simple django app built to track the __Kansas Jayhawks 2013-14__ basketball schedule.
-It's a rebuilt from the original [codeigniter project](https://github.com/jesseoverright/jayhawk-schedule/).
+It's rebuilt from the original [codeigniter project](https://github.com/jesseoverright/jayhawk-schedule/).
 The app allows a user to:

 - create games, setting opponent, location, tv info
 - subscribe to a ical calendar feed